-We have reviewed the accompanying condensed consolidated interim financial statements of BBGI Global Infrastructure S.A. (the "Company") and its subsidiaries (the "Group") which comprise the condensed consolidated interim statement of financial position as at 30 June 2021, and the condensed consolidated interim income statement, the condensed consolidated interim statement of other comprehensive income, the condensed consolidated interim statement of cash flows for the six-month period then ended, and notes to the condensed consolidated interim financial statements (the "condensed consolidated interim financial information").
+We have reviewed the accompanying condensed consolidated interim financial statements of BBGI Global Infrastructure S.A. (the "Company") and its subsidiaries (the "Group") which comprise the condensed consolidated interim statement of financial position as at 30 June 2021, and the condensed consolidated interim income statement, the condensed consolidated interim statement of other comprehensive income, the condensed consolidated interim statement of changes in equity and the condensed consolidated interim statement of cash flows for the six-month period then ended, and notes to the condensed consolidated interim financial statements (the "condensed consolidated interim financial information").
 Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with IAS 34, "Interim Financial Reporting" as adopted by the European Union.
 Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.